Skip to content

 Mistake 5: Using USD in the payment structure

 Structuring payment in USD forces the LC through US correspondent banks, where compliance teams will flag the Syrian origin.
-Fix: Always use EUR-denominated LCs via EU-based banks with Syria experience (UBAF, BEMO Europe).
+Fix: Always use EUR-denominated LCs via EU-based banks with Syria experience Arab-European institutions with Syria experience.

 Mistake 6: Neglecting REACH confirmation